Skip navigation

 3. Talk with venues and suppliers

 Imagine if every conversation included green ideas.
-Imagine this was normal and leaving it out felt weird.
+Imagine if it was the norm and leaving sustainability out felt weird.
 That’s where we want to get to.
-So speak to venues, suppliers and service providers.
+So speak to venues, suppliers, and service providers.
 Ask how you can help them make your show, event or product as green as possible.
 Ask what their sustainability policy is or what actions they’re taking.
 Tell them you want to promote this stuff to your fans.
-Tell them what you’re after, or simply ask: “How could we make this greener than usual?”
-Encourage your team to ask these questions too.
+Tell them what you’re after, or simply ask: “How could we make this greener?”
+Encourage your team to vocalise these questions, too.
+Remember, as an artist, you have the power to ask for better.
+To read more on building your team, explore our Business, Office & Studio chapter.
+Planning a tour, but don’t know what questions to ask?
 Our Green Venue Checklist can help you on your way.

 4. Celebrate green fans and venues